 The SchapfenMühle was first mentioned in a document dated 1452 under the melodious name of "Mühlin unter den Fischern am Fischertor".
-And so we can look back on over 565 years of tradition, growth and innovation that have shaped SchapfenMühle into what it is today – a pioneering, innovative company that combines the traditional and the modern.
+And so we can look back on 570 years of tradition, growth and innovation that have shaped SchapfenMühle into what it is today – a pioneering, innovative company that combines the traditional and the modern.

 First documented reference to the mill.
 This makes SchapfenMühle the oldest company in Ulm still in operation.

 Hans Kinkelin, an ancestor of the Künkele family that owns the mill today, establishes the "SchapfenMüller" generations known by this name.

 From this year onwards, the name "SchapfenMühle" has been in use.
 The name is derived from the construction of the water wheel used at the time.
 Instead of boards, so-called "Schapfen" (vessels – "Schapfen" comes from the German verb "schöpfen" or "scoop") were attached to scoop up the flowing water and so drive the water wheel.

 In 1891 the mill was acquired by Carl Künkele, a miller from Urach and grandfather of the current owner and Managing Partner, Heinz Künkele, or great-grandfather of the partners Ulrike Künkele-Seibold and Christina Künkele-Thieme.

 On Whitsunday in 1983, the SchapfenMühle in the Ulmer city burns down.
 The new, larger and more modern mill built in the Ulm-Alb region's Jungingen district is the first fully computer-controlled mill in Germany.
 The nearness to growers of the grains used in the mill made this location attractive.